quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 the same connection, client, or server.
 In particular, all servers using a configuration MUST consistently add the same length to each connection ID, to preserve the linkability objectives of QUIC-LB.
-Any additional bytes SHOULD appear random unless individual servers are not distinguishable (e.g. any server using that configuration appends identical bytes to every connection ID).
+Any additional bytes SHOULD NOT provide any observable indication that correlates the connection ID to a particular server instance (e.g. the bytes are random, or all servers using that configuration append identical bytes to every connection ID).

 If there is no key in the configuration, the Connection ID is complete.
 Otherwise, there are further steps, as described in the two following